Frixxie/weatherlogger/README.md

 # weatherlogger

-You need an api key from https://openweathermap.org/ And a file of locations
+You need an apikey from https://openweathermap.org/ And a optionally a file of locations uses ip location otherwise